 From time to time all hearing aids need repair and service.
 Bring in your hearing aids even if you didn't purchase them from us.
 If they cannot be repaired in our office, they will be sent out to a reputable lab or manufacturer and come with a standard 6 month or one year warranty.
 Call or email us for more information.

 Several hearing aid options are available in terms of models from behind-the-ear, in-the-ear and completely-in-the-canal styles.
-We work with top hearing aid manufacturers, namely Phonak, Oticon, Widex and Starkey.
-Our audiologists are licensed inhearing aid dispensing.
+We work with top hearing aid manufacturers, namely Phonak, Oticon, Signia, ReSound and Widex.
+Our audiologists are licensed hearing aid dispensers.
 Call or email us for more information.

 Hearing and Hearing Aid Assessment for All Ages